Hong Kong stock exchange's yuan stock trading debut gets lukewarm trade volume

 The three stocks bucked the downward trend of the Hang Seng Index, which slipped 0.6% to finish at 19,912.89.

-A total of HK$177 million ($22.65 million) worth of yuan shares were traded on Monday, according to the HKEX, compared to HK$29 billion ($3.71 billion) traded across their Hong Kong-dollar counters.
+A total of HK$177 million ($22.65 million) worth of yuan shares were traded on Monday, according to the HKEX, compared to HK$25 billion ($3.20 billion) traded across their Hong Kong-dollar counters.

 For now, the dual counter service allows investors in Hong Kong to trade stocks using the 833 billion yuan offshore yuan pool in Hong Kong.